 At some point, your baby’s cry will bring every mom, and dad, to their knees.

-Newborns are just experiencing their world and have minimal ability to communicate other than crying.
+Newborns are just experiencing their world and cannot communicate without crying.

 The good news is that in a brief period of time you can begin to hear differences in their cries and you will be able to determine if they are hungry, fussy, or need a diaper change.

 Don’t believe me?
-A child that is hurt and cries catches the attention of every adult in the area.
+A child that is hurt and cries to catch the attention of every adult in the area.

 2. Your Baby Had a Sudden Weight Gain